top of page

 The fellows are selected based on the application and an interview.
 For applicants from a rural background, an undergraduate degree is desirable but not mandatory.
 For urban applicants, a master's degree is desirable.
 The fellowship cannot be availed by candidates as part of their doctoral research.

-This fellowship is supported by the British Asian Trust and Elephant Family and is being conducted at The University of Trans-Disciplinary Health Sciences and Technology
+This fellowship is supported by the British Asian Trust and Elephant Family and is being conducted at The University of Trans-Disciplinary Health Sciences and Technology.
+Details related to TDU policies can be found here.

 Meet the Cohort: